 It also reminds me of how much I like England.
 But truth be told, I’ve only been outside of London a few times.
-But last year, I was fortunate to spend about a week traipsing around the countryside in the southwest part in the counties of Dorset, Devon, and Somerset and the cities of Bristol, Bath, and Salisbury.
+But last year, I was fortunate to spend about a week traipsing around the countryside on a south west England road trip going through parts of the counties of Dorset, Devon, and Somerset and the cities of Bristol, Bath, and Salisbury.

-I recently wrote a piece on the journey for Sheridan Road Magazine.
+I recently wrote a piece on the journey for Sheridan Road Magazine, where this first appeared:

 Sophisticated Bath is a designated UNESCO World Heritage Site and spans a history of 2,000 years beginning with the Romans who took to the healing waters.
 Home to some of the finest architectural sights in Europe, Bath is most famous for its Georgian architecture—graceful streets and sweeping terraces such as the Royal Crescent, Palladian-style villas on elegant squares, and classical facades in warm, golden-hued stone.
 The architecture stems from the 18th century boom, when Bath became a fashionable spa resort.

 Thanks to its natural thermal springs, the city has become a major spa destination with the opening of the luxurious Thermae Bath Spa.

 Right across the street, the newer Gainsborough Bath Spa is the United Kingdom’s first hotel to feature its own thermal water spa.
 The luxurious hotel and spa has tapped into the city’s subterranean springs reimagining traditional bathhouses with a contemporary twist.
 It has a modern yet traditional feel with classic pieces, marble columns, and muted tones.